 Prospective students should be a minimum of 18 years of age.

-5 GCSEs grade A*-C (grade 4 or above), 3 of which should be academic subjects (including English and maths) or equivalent and at least 1 full A level or equivalent.
+5 GCSEs grade A*-C (grade 4 or above), 3 of which should be academic subjects (including English) or equivalent and at least 1 full A level or equivalent.

 (These are minimum requirements and in practice the majority of students possess more).